xinli94/dl-inference-server/README.md

 Build artifacts are in build/.
 The Python whl file is generated in build/dist/dist/ and can be installed with a command like the following:

-    pip install --no-cache-dir --upgrade build/dist/dist/inference_server-0.0.1-cp27-cp27mu-linux_x86_64.whl
+    pip install --no-cache-dir --upgrade build/dist/dist/inference_server-1.0.0-cp27-cp27mu-linux_x86_64.whl

 ## Image Classification Example

 The image classification example that uses the C++ client API is available at src/clients/image\_classification/image\_client.cc.
 After building, the executable is available at build/image\_client.
+The python version of the image classification client is available at src/clients/python/image\_client.py.

-To use image\_client you must first have an inference server that is serving one or more image classification models.
+To use image\_client (or image\_client.py) you must first have an inference server that is serving one or more image classification models.
 The image\_client example requires that the model have a single image input and produce a single classification output.

 A simple TensorRT MNIST model is provided in the examples/models directory that we can use to demonstrate image\_client.
 Following the